iyashsoni/node-express-react-app-template/README.md

-# cos-usage-prediction-ui
+# node-express-react-app-template

-This is the frontend of the prediction engine for COS usage.
+This is template for node-express-react web app with approriate wiring / proxying

 # how to run?